pqian/httpclient-jmx/README.md

 #### Dependencies
+- httpclient 4.3, use new [PoolingHttpClientConnectionManager][1] instead of deprecated [PoolingClientConnectionManager][2]
 - httpclient 4.2, use new [PoolingClientConnectionManager][1] instead of deprecated [ThreadSafeClientConnManager][2]
 - slf4j-api

 #### Features
 - A global settings Mbean.
-- Each ClientConnectionManager instance(i.e. PoolingClientConnectionManager at the moment) created with ClientConnMgrFactory has a settings MBean for it.
+- Each HttpClientConnectionManager instance(i.e. PoolingHttpClientConnectionManager at the moment) created with ClientConnMgrFactory has a settings MBean for it.
 - Each HttpClient instance created with HttpClientFactory has a settings Mbean for it.
-- Once an instance is collected by Java GC, its settings MBean will be be self unregistered automaticly.
+- Once an instance is collected by Java GC, its settings MBean will be be self unregistered automatically.

 #### Examples
-    // create a connMgr, and register a setting Mbean for it ClientConnectionManager mgr = ClientConnMgrFactory.newInstance();
+    // create a connMgr, and register a setting Mbean for it HttpClientConnectionManager mgr = ClientConnMgrFactory.newInstance();

     // reuse connMgr created above
     mgr2 = ClientConnMgrFactory.newInstance(true);